cisagov/prescup-challenges/pc4/individual-a/round3-oops-we-did-it-again/solution/README.md

 cat output/flag-* >> allfiles
 ```

-The above script would iterate over each line or code in the decryptioncodes file and attempt to decrypt the files in encrypted/ with that key.
+The above script would iterate over each line or code in the decryption codes file and attempt to decrypt the files in encrypted/ with that key.
 After each attempt is made, the resulting file is moved to an "output" folder.
 Once all decryption codes have been attempted, one final command will combine these output files into a single file.
-Since only one of these decryption processes would have produced results, the contents of the "allfiles" file would be the token for submission.
+Since only one of these decryption processes would have produced results, the contents of the "**allfiles**" file would be the token for submission.
 Additionally, the only resulting flag-$line file with a non-zero size would also contain the token.

 Once the files have been decrypted the text file will include the flag for the final submission.